 Under the above arrangement, A disposes of his equity in consideration of a supply of oil from field Y less a cash payment in respect of the quality etc. He receives no money consideration as such (apart from possibly some balancing payments).
 This is one transaction - an exchange - and the disposal of equity by A is not by way of sale.
 It falls within OTA75\S2(5)(b).

+Top of page

 Example 2

 A and B are participators in field X and enter into an agreement to swap their entitlements of propane.
 A exchanges his May entitlement for B’s June entitlement.
 Equal volumes are to be exchanged, any unavoidable differences to be made up as soon as possible.